Krassmus/BigNothing-protocol/logins_identities_groups_activities.md

 ## Activities

 Whenever we have contents within a group or made by an identity, these contents are activities as described by [activitystrea.ms](http://activitystrea.ms/) JSON variant 2.0 .
 This means all contents MUST BE describable as activities with an identity as the author of the activity and this activity is the transport-format to send contents from one server to another.

+An activity is merely a triple of subject, verb and object.
+There are some extensions like an id, timestamps, a target and so on.
+All activities MUST HAVE a target and the most obvious target is a group (or even the virtual public group).
+Leaving the target away an activity can be described as a triple `(subject, verb, object)`.
+An activity could be editing a wiki-page or writing a posting, uploading a photo and so on.

+Activities are just a flexible format for some kind of contents.
+It does not tell which activities are supported and which aren't.
+In fact all activity-types can be supported but there are a few types our network relies on.

+* **posting**: usage-triple is `(identity, "post", "posting")`.
+* **following**: usage-triple is `(identity, "follow", identity)`.
+* **request membership**: usage-triple is `(identity, "requestmembership", group)`